matthaliski/matthaliski.github.io/_posts/2019-12-2-site-organization.md

 Web devs are constantly putting up and pulling down their own sites and I'm no different.
 So here is my latest attempt at organization.
 I plan to make this site my informal blog where I'll talk freely about anything.
 [StayWildGames.com](https://staywildgames.com) will just focus primarily on my company and its endeavors.

 I felt like polluting my company's blog with, let's say, Ruby on Rails content wasn't the best use of that space.
-But I still want to talk about Rails, Ruby, CSS, etc.
+But I still want to talk about Rails, Ruby, CSS, computers, etc. So I can do that here without mucking things up.
+That's the plan for now.
+I hope you enjoy.
+I plan on using this site to give back some of the things I've learned along the way.

+See you around.